-Mia Lennon, Broker at Big Sky Real Estate Co.
+Mia Lennon, Big Sky Real Estate Co.

-As a participant of the Rent Local program, Shannon utilized her relationships with the Housing Trust to purchase her home in 2022, and she is highly committed to giving back to the community through enhancing affordable housing solutions.
+As a participant in the Rent Local program, Shannon utilized her relationships with the Housing Trust to purchase her home in 2022, and she is highly committed to giving back to the community through enhancing affordable housing solutions.

 Lindsey Putnam, Yellowstone Club Community Foundation Administrative Coordinator